Gouvernathor/parliamentarch/README.rst

 ``write_svg_from_attribution(file, attrib, **kwargs)``

-This function writes an SVG file representing a hemicycle to the given file-like object.
-The parameters are as follows:
+This function writes an SVG file representing a hemicycle.
+The parameters are as
+follows:

-- ``file: io.TextIOBase``: a file-like object open in text mode.
+- ``file: str|io.TextIOBase``: a file-like object open in text mode, or the path to the file to write on.
+If a path is provided, the file will be created if it doesn't exist, and otherwise overwritten.
 - ``attrib: dict[SeatData, int]``: a mapping from a SeatData object applying to a number of seats in the resulting hemicycle, to the number of seats each object applies to.
 Typically, each SeatData object corresponds to a group or